deezer/cover_song_detection/README.md

 # Large Scale Cover Detection in Digital Music Libraries using Metadata, Lyrics and Audio Features

-Supplementary materials for the DLfM-2018 paper.
+Source code and supplementary materials for the DLfM-2018 paper "Large Scale Cover Detection in Digital Music Libraries using Metadata, Lyrics and Audio Features" by Albin Correya, Romain Hennequin and Mickaël Arcos, DLfM 2018, September, Paris, France

-This repo contains scripts to run text-based experiments for cover song detection task on the [MillionSongDataset (MSD)](https://labrosa.ee.columbia.edu/millionsong/) which is imported into an [Elasticsearch (ES)](https://www.elastic.co/blog/what-is-an-elasticsearch-index) index.
+This repo contains scripts to run text-based experiments for cover song detection task on the [MillionSongDataset (MSD)](https://labrosa.ee.columbia.edu/millionsong/) which is imported into an [Elasticsearch (ES)](https://www.elastic.co/blog/what-is-an-elasticsearch-index) index as described in the above mentioned paper.
 # Requirements

 Install python dependencies from the requirements.txt file